Share your files over the internet easily, with HTTP File Server

-HFS (HTTP File Server) is a free program you can use to send and receive files.
-It’s different from classic file sharing because it uses web technology to be more compatible with today’s Internet.
+HFS (HTTP File Server) is a free program you can use to send and receive files easily.
+It’s different from classic file sharing because it uses web technology to be more compatible with the Internet.
 It also differs from classic web servers because it’s easy to use and runs “right out-of-the box”.

 After you drag&drop files to share, the address (ie. the URL) is automatically copied to your Windows clipboard.
 If you then use, say, a chat window, just PASTE to send the address to your friends.